vmware/global-load-balancing-services-for-kubernetes/docs/federation.md

 ## Federation

-AMKO has a federator which can federate the AMKO configuration to a set of member clusters.
-This is done to ensure that a user can initiate a recovery whenever there's some kind of a disaster (without the need of backing up the AMKO configs).
+AMKO uses federation to replicate AMKO configuration to a set of member clusters.
+This ensures a seamless recovery of AMKO configs for disaster recovery.

 ### Federation Set
-Federation works on a set of clusters where AMKO is deployed.
-We will call this set of clusters as the federation set.
+The set of clusters registered on AMKO is considered as a federation set.
 One of these clusters in the federation set must be designated as the **leader**.
-And, all the other clusters are designated as **followers**.
+And, all the other clusters are designated as the **followers**.

 ### Responsibilities of a leader and a follower
 1. A **leader** cluster is responsible for distributing the AMKO configuration to all the follower clusters in the federation set.
 AMKO in the leader cluster is also responsible to create/update GSLB Services on the Avi Controller.
-2. AMKO in a **follower** cluster runs in a no-op mode.
-The federator in the follower clusters won't federate the objects.
-And, AMKO in the follower clusters won't sync the GSLB Services in the Avi Controller.
-It just runs in a passive mode.
+2. AMKO in a **follower** cluster runs passively and does not carry out federation activities or GslbService sync operations unlike the leader.

-Whenever there's a disaster, taking the leader cluster down, the user can then pick any of the follower clusters and mark this AMKO to be the new leader.
-Though, **note** that at any point in time, the user has to ensure that there's only one leader AMKO.
+Post a disaster, the user should manually pick any of the erstwhile follower clusters and designate that as the new leader.
+The user must ensure that only a single AMKO is designated as the **leader** at any given point in time.

-### Objects to be federated
+### Federated Objects
 Following objects are federated from the leader cluster to the follower:
 1. `GSLBConfig`
 2. `GlobalDeploymentPolicy` or `GDP`